With an eReader, you'll never be stuck for something to read. Here are the best eReaders you can buy in 2019 - ie Kindles and best alternatives.

 It's hard to say whether the Paperwhite or the regular Kindle is the better eReader because they're both excellent.

 The Kindle 2019 offers better value for money and has all the things most people will look for.
-However, the Kindle Paperwhite has a more premium design and extra features like more storage and waterproofing.
+However, the Kindle Paperwhite has a more premium design and extra features like more storage, mobile data and waterproofing.

 You pay extra for them, of course, so it really depends how much you have to spend and whether those extra things matter to you.